Ron Perry (athletic director): Athletic director

 On April 6, 1972, Perry was named athletic director at Holy Cross.
 As AD, Perry oversaw the construction of the school's $2.5 million athletic complex, which included the Hart Center, a renovation of Fitton Field, the construction of a new track and field facility, and the development of a $1.5 million wellness center.
 He also saw the school expand from 9 varsity sports to 25, including the addition of women's teams after the school went co-ed.
 In 1979, Holy Cross was asked to become a charter member of the Big East Conference, however school president John E. Brooks overruled Perry and rejected the invitation.

 From 1976 to 1981, Perry's son, Ron Perry Jr., played baseball and basketball for the Crusaders.
 He set a then school-record by scoring 2,542 points for the Crusaders basketball team.

 In 1985, all four of the black players on the Crusaders men's basketball team, including leading scorer Larry Westbrook and leading rebounder Walter Coates, walked out following a fight between a black player and a white player.
-Westbrook accused coach George Blaney had a double standard when punishing black players and that the team's "environment is one where racist sentiment can grow and grow".
+Westbrook accused coach George Blaney of having a double standard when punishing black players and that the team's "environment is one where racist sentiment can grow and grow".
 Blaney decided not to invite two of the players, Larry Westbrook and Jim Runcie, back due to their conduct after the fight.
 One of the other two players, Walter Coates returned to the team after a short absence while Doug McCrory chose to transfer to another school.